junxit/us-congress-bills-116/bill.md

       > - **(11)** carry out the authority of the Secretary under subsection (e)(1)(R); and

   - **(B)** in subsection (e)(1), by adding at the end the following:
-    > - **(R)** To make grants to and enter into cooperative agreements or contracts with States, local governments, and other non-Federal entities as the Secretary determines necessary to carry out the responsibilities of the Secretary related to cybersecurity and infrastructure security under this Act and any other provision of law, including grants, cooperative agreements, and contracts that provide assistance and education related to cyber threat indicators, defensive measures and cybersecurity technologies, cybersecurity risks, incidents, analysis, and warnings.
+    > - **(R)** To make grants to and enter into cooperative agreements or contracts with States, local, Tribal, and territorial governments, and other non-Federal entities as the Secretary determines necessary to carry out the responsibilities of the Secretary related to cybersecurity and infrastructure security under this Act and any other provision of law, including grants, cooperative agreements, and contracts that provide assistance and education related to cyber threat indicators, defensive measures and cybersecurity technologies, cybersecurity risks, incidents, analysis, and warnings.

 - **(3)** in section 2209 (6 U.S.C.
 659)—
   - **(A)** in subsection (c)(6), by inserting “operational and” after “timely”;